EDD Memorial Fund

 How can I help EDD Memorial Fund sports programs reach more young people with disabilities?

-There are lots of ways you can help including making a donation, telling your friends about our organization or volunteering to help at a clinic or special event.
+There are lots of ways you can help including making a donation, telling your friends about our organization, following us on social media or volunteering to help at a clinic or special event.
 Click here for more information about how you can help.

 If you have additional questions please contact us.